ServBay + Docker Integration FAQ

 orhttps://mysite.servbay.demo

-to your macOS host’s IP. - The request is sent to the ServBay web server running on your host.
+to the IP of your macOS (or Windows) host. - Requests are sent to the ServBay web server running on the host.

 - The HTTP